 - Ensure that there is a vibration-free floor and sufficient clear space (approx. 1.10 m) above the laboratory bench to allow unobstructed opening of the hood. - It is the user's responsibility to make sure that a compatible electromagnetic environment is maintained so that the instrument can work as intended. - Condensation water may form in the instrument if there is an extreme difference in temperature between the storage location and the installation site and if air humidity is high at the same time.
 A waiting time of at least two hours must be observed each time before switching on.
 Failure to comply with this may cause damage to the instrument. - Stable, exactly horizontal and level laboratory bench at least 1.00 m wide (2.20 m when operating as a workstation) and 0.80 m deep. - The counter area must be vibration-free and level. - Fume hood at a max.
-2.0 m distance from the instrument. - The instrument is suitable for operation in indoor areas only. - The operating location must be well-ventilated and have an air exhaust. - A grounded power supply socket must be available at a maximum distance of 3 m.
+2.0 m distance from the instrument. - The instrument is suitable for operation in indoor areas only. - The operating location must be well-ventilated.
+In addition, an external exhaust air extraction system is highly recommended. - A grounded power supply socket must be available at a maximum distance of 3 m.